xiaoyunyang/react-process-flowchart/README.md

 How do we determine `childOrder`?
 Given a `children` array.
 There are two cases:

 1. When the node is not a decision step, it has exactly one child. so the `childOrder` is `0`.
 2. When the node is a decision step (fork step), it can have multiple children.
 Each child has an attribute called `primary`, which indicates if it's the master branch and as such, should be place at the very top of the fork (there can only be one `primary` branch per fork).
 When there are multiple children.
 This is the case when the node is a decision step.
 The `childOrder` is `0.x` where `x` is the index of the child node in a sorted `children` array.
+To sort the `children` array:
+    - We are given an array of children.
+We only perform the sort when there are 2 or more children and only one of the children can be primary.
+        > Important Assumptions: The graph begins with a single source node and ends with a single sink node.
+All branches merge back into the primary branch, so by induction, all branches share a single sink node.
+    - We create paths for each node in the `children` array.
+A `path` is defined as a sequence of nodes to reach the sink node in the graph beginning with the child node.
+We set the path containing the primary child node to be `currPrimaryPath`.
+    - We keep track of the other child nodes which we want to sort in an array called `nodesToSort`.
+We keep track of the sorted child nodes in `sortedNodes`.
+We initialize:
+        - `nodesToSort` contains all child nodes except fo the the primary child node.
+        - `sortedNodes` contains only the primary child node.
+    - We start looking at the nodes (i.e., descendants) in the `currPrimaryPath` from left to right.
+For every descendant in `currPrimaryPath`, we determine if any of the paths corresponding to child nodes in `nodesToSort` shares that descendant and if so, where in the path it is encountered.
+        - If multiple paths contain the descendant, the winner is the one which we encounter the descendant earliest in the path.
+Once we find the winner from the `nodesToSort`, we add that child node to the end of `sortedNodes`, remove that child node from `nodesToSort`, and make that child node's path the new `currPrimaryPath`.
+        - If no paths contains the descendant, we move on to the next descendant until we reach the end of `currPrimaryPath`.
+At that point, we may choose any child node `nodesToSort` as the winner.
+    - Then, we recursively update `currPrimaryPath`, add next child nodes to `sortedNodes`, and remove child nodes from `nodesToSort` until we have nothing left in `nodesToSort`.

+    Aside: Can we use Dijkstra's?
+    - Yes, O(N * M)
-To sort the `children` array, we look at the graph backward beginning from the sink node where all the branches eventually merge into and creates a tree  in which the sink node is the root.
-Then we look backwards from the sink node create a tree until all our leaves are nodes in our `children` array.
-Using the tree and the `primary` attributes, we start sorting.
-We begin with the node that is the`primary` node and place it at the front of the array.
-Then we find the next leaf node that shares the closest ancestor as our `primary` node.
+    - Suppose we build the graph backward beginning from the sink node where all the branches eventually merge into and creates a tree in which the sink node is the root and all our leaves are nodes in our `children` array.
+Then we look at the descendants of the primary path from left to right.
+For each descendant, we traverse the tree starting from the descendant until we reach the leaf nodes and label the leaf nodes a number designating the number of hops from the descendant node.
+Then we get back the subset of leaf nodes branching from that descendant sorted by their distance from the descendant node (in ascending order) and append it to our result.
+After that, we look at the next descendant of the primary path until we reach the sink node.

 ### Column Number